AlibabaCloudDocs/sls/intl.en-US/Developer Guide/SDK Reference/Log Service SDK for .NET Core.md

 1. [Download Log Service SDK for .NET Core](https://github.com/aliyun/aliyun-log-dotnetcore-sdk).

-2. Decompress the installation package aliyun-log-dotnetcore-sdk-master.zipto a specified directory.
+2. Decompress the installation package aliyun-log-dotnetcore-sdk-master.zip to a specified directory.

 3. Use Visual Studio 2019 to open the aliyun-log-dotnetcore-sdk-master\\Aliyun.Api.LogService.Examples\\Aliyun.Api.LogService.Examples.csproj file, and then debug and install the SDK.